nate-sheltry/Discord-Dice-Bot/readme.md

 &emsp; `!r 4d20 -1d20+ 2d6-1+5 - 0` <br>
 - **!ra**<br>

-&emsp; rolls the first die type with advantage, for example `!ra d20+d4` rolls only the d20 with advantage.
+&emsp; rolls the first die type with advantage, for example `!ra d20+d4` rolls only the d20 with advantage. <br>
 &emsp; It will roll all dice of that type, example `!ra 2d20+2d4` rolls both d20 dice on advantage.
 - **!rd**<br>